rexcoleman/Neutralizing-Surveillance-Privacy-Bias/README.md

 *Figure 1: Surveillance privacy bias vector - This image illustrates the surveillance privacy bias vector and how serveillance related terms in blue are above the line and privacy related terms in red are below the line.*

-*Figure 1: Surveillance privacy bias - This image illustrates the impact of bias in surveillance systems, highlighting how certain demographics may be disproportionately targeted or overlooked, leading to privacy concerns and unfair treatment.*

 ### 5.2 Name Bias Neutralization

 ![name_bias_neutralization](img/name_bias_neutralization.png)